AlgoMaster Logo

 Intuition

-If modifying the input array is acceptable, we can skip creating a new array entirely.
-Just iterate from index 1 and add the previous element to the current one.
-After the loop, nums itself holds the running sum.
+When modifying the input array is acceptable, the result array is unnecessary.
+Iterate from index 1 and add the previous element to the current one.
+After the loop, nums holds the running sum, with no extra allocation.

 Algorithm